...

 3. Subgrade Reinforcement:

-• Geogrids: Geogrids are high-strength, synthetic materials used to reinforce weak or unstable subgrades.
+• Geogrids: A Geogrid is a high-strength, synthetic material used to reinforce weak or unstable subgrades.
 By distributing loads more evenly and enhancing soil confinement, geogrids can improve the stability and load-bearing capacity of the subgrade beneath the tennis court, reducing the potential for settlement and deformation.

 4. Erosion Control: